Matthias Sindelar: Austria Vienna

 Now a free agent but still injured, Sindelar consulted the club doctor of SV Amateure who suggested that he should undergo meniscus surgery.
 At the time, such an operation was operation considered quite risky as it could mark the end of his career.
 Feeling that such a risk was necessary to take Sindelar had the surgery and, once successfully healed, signed for SV Amateure in 1924, who were at the time Austrian league and cup champions.
 In 1926, SV Amateure would become professional and take on its current name of FK Austria Vienna.

 His time at Austria Vienna coincided with one of the club's most successful spells pre-War.
 He helped the team win the Austrian Cup five times across an eleven-year spell - in 1925, 1926, 1933, 1935 and 1936.
 He also won an 1.
 League title in 1926, and the Mitropa Cup twice, in 1933 and 1936 respectively.
 Much like his time at Hertha Vienna, Sindelar was a center forward and utilised his technical ability, talent on the ball, and eye for goal to overcome his physical disadvantages.
 He was also seen as a great leader in the pitch.
 Gifted with 'ankle-breaking' agility his ability to beat the defender one-on-one was often described as 'exceptional'.
 In this sense, he is often compared in terms of modern-day footballers to counterparts such as Ferenc Puskás.

 Overall, in 703 matches for Austria Vienna, he scored 600 goals and In 2001 was named in their Team of the Century.

-Sindelar was arguably one of Europe's best and, in scope, most influential footballers of his generation, recognized for his ball control, passing and dribbling, and especially his creativity.
-There are anecdotal claims that some fans went attended Sindelar's games not only to see him play but to get a better understanding of how football 'should' be played.

 In 1938 he appeared as himself in the Austrian film Roxy and the Wonderteam.